Susan Stroman: Theatre

-Early career: Flora the Red Menace (1987) to Center Stage (2000)
+1987–2000: Breakthrough

 Stroman's big break as a choreographer came in 1987 with the Off-Broadway revival of Flora the Red Menace (music by John Kander and Fred Ebb) at the Vineyard Theatre.
 Her work there was seen by Hal Prince, who hired her to create the dance sequences for his New York City Opera production of Don Giovanni.

 Her relationship with Kander and Ebb led to co-creating, along with Scott Ellis and David Thompson, the 1991 hit Off-Broadway musical And the World Goes 'Round.
 In 1992 she went on to choreograph Liza Stepping Out at Radio City Music Hall starring Liza Minnelli, receiving an Emmy nomination for her work.
 Later that year she earned her third Broadway credit for her collaboration with director, and then-future husband, Mike Ockrent on Crazy for You.
 The show won the Tony Award for Best Musical and she won her first Tony Award for Best Choreography.

 In 1994, Stroman won her second Tony Award when she collaborated with Prince on a revival of Show Boat, where she used some of her most innovative ideas.
 She added several dance montages to the show, complete with a revolving door, to help guide the audience through the generations that are covered in the show.
 Stroman heavily researched the period in which the show takes place and learned that African-Americans are credited for inventing the Charleston.
 She used that information in designing the montages, as the popular dance is introduced by and eventually appropriated from the black characters.
 In 1994, Stroman collaborated again with her husband Mike Ockrent on the holiday spectacular A Christmas Carol at Madison Square Garden, which ran for 10 years, and the Broadway musical Big, The Musical (1996).
 She returned to her collaboration with Kander and Ebb, Ellis and Thompson on the Broadway musical Steel Pier (1997).
-In 1999, her choreography of Oklahoma!, directed by Trevor Nunn at the Royal National Theater, won Stroman her second Olivier Award for her outstanding choreography.
+In 1999, her choreography of Oklahoma!, directed by Trevor Nunn at the Royal National Theatre, won Stroman her second Olivier Award for her outstanding choreography.
 Stroman's husband Mike Ockrent died from leukemia on December 2, 1999.